Critical Care Division

 What is Critical Care Medicine?

-UNC Hospitals is the hospital which developed the nation’s first ICU.
+UNC Hospitals developed the nation’s first ICU.

-What is the Intensive Care Unit?
+What is the Critical Care Division at UNC comprised of?

 The Critical Care Division provides services in the 16-bed Cardiothoracic Intensive Care Unit (CVTICU) to which cardiac, thoracic, and vascular patients are admitted, as well as the 16-bed Surgical Intensive Care Unit to which critically ill general surgery, trauma, and abdominal transplant patients are admitted.
 The critical care team manages all aspects of a patient’s care.
 Both units are true multidisciplinary teams where physicians, residents, medical students, advanced practice providers, nurses, pharmacists, respiratory therapists, physical therapists, occupational therapists and dieticians all come together to take the best care possible of the patients.